 Case in point, pizza kale chips.

 I kinda think you guys might eat this one up (pun intended).
-Kale is coated in a parmesan, sun dried tomato and get this, nut mixture, along with pizza spices and then baked at the lowest possible setting in the oven to crisp up.
+Kale is coated in a parmesan, sun dried tomato and get this, a nut mixture, along with pizza spices and then baked at the lowest possible setting in the oven to crisp up.

 This was one of the first times I went with the low and slow approach for kale chips versus the high, fast, let me eat them as soon as possible one and I have to say, it makes a world of difference and is totally worth the 2 hour wait.
 It’s kind of like making strawberry banana fruit leather.
 Patience is key.

 I can’t make any promises that you won’t end up eating the entire batch yourself.
 I mean, when a vegetable chip tastes like take out, how can you not?
 So if you’re craving garlic pizza bread but want something healthier, give these a try.

 Love this pizza kale chip recipe?